EXIOBASE/.github/profile/README.md

 For spend-based emission factors for Australia based on EXIOBASE, see: **[Scope 3 emission factors Australia](https://zenodo.org/records/15524908)**

 Similar efforts exist for Norway, Sweden, Denmark.
-Get in touch for more info: email [exiobase-support@googlegroups.com](mailto:exiobase-support@googlegroups.com).
+Get in touch for more info: [Email](mailto:exiobase-support@googlegroups.com).

 ## Contact

-For questions about EXIOBASE licensing, email [exiobase-support@googlegroups.com](mailto:exiobase-support@googlegroups.com).
+For questions about EXIOBASE licensing, [Email](mailto:exiobase-support@googlegroups.com).